 As New Yorkers we understand that everyone has one room they wish were just a bit larger.
 By employing white walls and light colored bedding, rooms feel airy and expansive.

 How will you use white in your home this season?
-For tips and insight into the design process at AREA, browse our Designer's Notebook.
+For tips and insight into the design process at AREA, read more blog posts.